nitinigi2/golang-learning/practice/microservice/Readme.md

     2. Once user is authorised then he can call book crud api's. http://localhost/bookapi/api/books

+    3. Only Get request are accessible by anyone.
+For post, put and delete book api's user must logged in as {
+          "username": "admin",
+          "password": "admin"
+       }
 # Run this application:

     1) docker compose up               //this will run 3 containers, 1 for bookapi, 1 for authserver and 1 for mysql db